emwalks/PlaybackInSwiftUI/PlaybackInSwiftUI/Doc/iOS16_SystemMediaPlayers_update.md

 ```

-always call AVPlayer play() to begin playback.
+Always call AVPlayer play() to begin playback.
 Never start playback by calling setRate:1.0, as the selected rate might not be 1.0

 ## What you get with AVPlayerViewController